microsoft/unityplugins/store/index.md

 In the above snippet, we provide an overview of how to handle the results coming back from the a generic plugin API call.

+##Sample
+A sample is included in the [github repository](https://github.com/Microsoft/unityplugins) under Samples/StoreTest folder.
+A Windows Store exported project with the appropriate settings is present in the *Samples/StoreTest/out_win10* folder.

 ## API Reference
 ### Enumerations
 ```C#